Disclosure

 “We have to go check this out, babe!”
 I heard my husband exclaim as I was finally falling asleep for the night.
 The aurora borealis had come out to play in South Iceland and he wanted to get away from the city lights to get better pictures.
 It only took about five minutes of driving before we were in total darkness.

-Vik, Iceland, (the city we had stopped to camp at) isn’t very big.
-So we stopped in an open area, turned off the car lights and shivered in the brisk night air as Buddy captured some of our beautiful late-night show.
-However, it didn’t take long for those colorful lights to disappear as mysteriously as they came.
-We headed back to town to get some much-needed rest for Day 3 of our trip, when we planned to tackle the South Iceland beaches near Vik!
+Vik, Iceland, (the city we had stopped to camp at) isn't very big.
+So, we stopped in an open area, turned off the car lights, and shivered in the brisk night air as Buddy captured some of our beautiful late-night show.
+However, it didn't take long for those colorful lights to disappear as mysteriously as they came.

-Black Sand Beaches in South Iceland
+Top 3 Black Sand Beaches Iceland is Famous For

 After about half an hour, it became obvious that the gloom cloud over us was in no hurry to leave.
 So we decided to make the best of it and head to the beach anyway.
 That’s why we brought all of our rain gear, right?